-11. Other Liabilities
+11. OTHER LIABILITIES

-Other liabilities include other creditors including accrued expenditure.
+Other liabilities include other creditors including Accrued Expenditure.
 These are stated at their historical value which is deemed to be their fair value.

-12. Income Recognition
+12. INCOME RECOGNITION

-- 12.1 In terms of section 12 of Civil Aviation Authority Act No. 34 of 2002, the Authority shall have its own Fund and all money received by the Authority under section 12(2) shall be paid into that fund.
-The money received under section 12(2) has been classified under income in Financial Statements for presentation purposes to comply with the SLFRS 15. - 12.2 Overseas sales surcharge/service charge of embarkation levy/initial issues and the renewal of licenses/amendments to airline license/regulator service fees/examination fees.
+- 12.1 In terms of section 12 of Civil Aviation Authority Act No. 34 of 2002 the Authority shall have its own Fund and all money received by the Authority under section 12(2) shall be paid into that fund.
+The money received under section 12(2) has been classified under income in financial statements for presentation purposes to be complied with the SLFRS 15. - 12.2 Overseas sales surcharge/Service charge of embarkation levy/Initial issues & the renewal of Licenses / Amendments to Airline License/Regulator service fees/Examination fees.

-Revenue from above services/fees is recognised at fair value in the period in which the related services are rendered.
+Revenue from above services / fees is recognized at fair value in the period in which the related services are rendered.

-12.3 Income received from airfare and ticketing course, administrative fine and sale of centenary aviation book, which was categorised under Operating Income in 2015 have been categorised under Non-Operating Income in 2016.
+12.3 Income received from Airfare & Ticketing Course, Administrative Fine and Sale of centenary Aviation Book, which was categorized under Operating Income in year 2015 have been categorized under Non-Operating Income in year 2016.